Hakonechloa Macra Aureola (Golden Hakonechloa)

 A gorgeous clump forming grass, low cascading clumps of bright golden and green striped leaves that keep their colour right through the season, in full sun a red tinge may develop to give extra interest.
 Later in the Summer pale green flower spikelets appear giving the plant an airy appearance.

-Hakonechloa macra Aureola is a ‘top drawer’ ornamental grass, its flowing shape and enduring colour is perfect for the edge of flower beds and paths and these colourful plants can be used as a colourful under storey beneath larger plants.
+Hakonechloa Macra Aureola is a ‘top drawer’ ornamental grass, its flowing shape and enduring colour is perfect for the edge of flower beds and paths and these elegant plants can be used as a colourful layer beneath larger plants.
 They are perfect for planting in drifts especially in more formal or minimalist designs such as a courtyard or urban setting.
 They also look great in containers.

 They grow well in sun or partial shade, any well drained soil.

 If you'd like more information about Hakonechloa Grasses just scroll to the bottom of the page.